buildfirst/buildfirst/ch05/03_context-scoping/README.md

 - Named function parameters: `function (these, variable, names)`
 - Function expressions: `function something () {}`
 - Local scope variables: `var foo`

+_More information about this topic_ can be found on a blog post I wrote: [Where does this keyword come from?](http://blog.ponyfoo.com/2013/12/04/where-does-this-keyword-come-from "Where does this keyword come from? on Pony Foo")

   [1]: https://raw.github.com/bevacqua/buildfirst/master/images/chaos.gif "Not the prettiest of JavaScript faces"